continuationlabs/hapchat/README.md

 Project Setup
 =============

 For now let's put hapchat into it's own directory, with the idea of moving it to its' own repository once we get it together.

 We'll create a hapi server with slides being served in the 'presentation' directory until someone comes up with a better idea.

 Initial Plan
 ============

 This is just a better plan than I had voiced in the meeting earlier.
 I put this stuff in here just to have placeholders really, there's nothing we can't change.
 I just thought that this was a good

 * Introduce hapi
   * create project, normal setup, go over server options, refer people to reference
   * create a deployment or something so it's immediately testable
   * this is psuedo boring - we need to move into ...
-* Routes
+* Routes (James)
   * Introduce hapi routing
   * create route for IDs && individual ID
   * create upload route